At a Glance: Best Handguns for Women

 Other factors to consider include the extra weight of ammunition, lights, lasers, and spare magazines.
 If you don’t have a chance to fit the gun on your person or check the weight of the ammo, consider asking local gun enthusiasts or others who own the gun.
 You never know who may have already asked the same question.

-Our Pick for the Best Handgun for Women
+Our Pick for the Best Handguns for Women

 The only drawback of choosing a revolver is ammunition capacity, as small revolvers are usually limited to five or six rounds.
 If capacity or ease of reloading is important to you, then consider the Sig Sauer P365 pistol.
 The Sig P365 is extremely popular for concealed carry, and it holds up to 15 powerful 9mm cartridges in the magazine (plus one in the chamber).

 But at the end of the day, the best handgun for you could be entirely different.
 Hopefully, you can use this list to narrow down the options and find the self-defense firearm that fits your carry and shooting requirements.